 You have the right to accept or refuse medical or surgical treatment, including the right to participate in your own healthcare decisions and to make Advance Healthcare Directives or to execute a Power of Attorney that authorizes others to make decisions on your behalf, based upon your express wishes, if you are unable to make decisions or unable to communicate decisions.

-The Institute of Orthopaedic Surgery respects and upholds those rights and must reference Nevada Revised Statues 449.628 in the declaration of the following policy.
+The Desert Orthopaedic Center Surgery Center respects and upholds those rights and must reference Nevada Revised Statues 449.628 in the declaration of the following policy.

-As the Institute of Orthopaedic Surgery is not an acute care hospital setting, the center does not routinely perform high-risk procedures.
+As the Desert Orthopaedic Center Surgery Center is not an acute care hospital setting, the center does not routinely perform high-risk procedures.
 Most procedures performed in this facility are considered to be of minimal risk.
 Of course, no surgery is without risk.
 You will discuss the specifics of your procedure with your physician who can answer your questions as to your surgical risks, your expected recovery, and care after your surgery.

 Therefore, it is our policy, regardless of the content of any Advance Healthcare Directive instructions from a Health Care Surrogate or Attorney, that if an adverse event occurs during your treatment at this facility, we will initiate resuscitative or other stabilizing measures and transfer you to an acute care hospital for further evaluation.